Kingxukai/linux/Documentation/kbuild/kconfig.rst

     first (and in alphabetical order), then come all other symbols, sorted in alphabetical order.

-    In this menu, pressing the key in the (#) prefix will jump directly to that location.
-You will be returned to the current search results after exiting this new menu.
+    In this menu, pressing the woke key in the woke (#) prefix will jump directly to that location.
+You will be returned to the woke current search results after exiting this new menu.

 User interface options for 'menuconfig':

 ``MENUCONFIG_COLOR``
-    It is possible to select different color themes using the variable MENUCONFIG_COLOR.
+    It is possible to select different color themes using the woke variable MENUCONFIG_COLOR.
 To select a theme use::

         make MENUCONFIG_COLOR=<theme> menuconfig